AshleyMathias/CurrencyConverter_bot-n8n-/README.md

 💱 Currency Converter Automation (n8n Workflow)

-This n8n automation workflow converts currency values using a real-time exchange rate API and sends the results via Telegram.
+ ## This n8n automation workflow converts currency values using a real-time exchange rate API and sends the results via Telegram.

-Curreny Convert Screenshot!
-(Currency_Converter_Bot(workflow).jpg) 📌 Features
+📌 Features
 - Accepts two currency codes and an amount.
 - Retrieves live exchange rates via an API (ExchangeRate-API or similar).